eljefe303030/Melius/README.md

 2. [Auto Transfer Mineral Deposits and Resources - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory. **note, some missions require you to gather resources on your person.
 For these, you will have to go back to your ship to collect the resources.**
 3. [Auto Unlock - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks.
 4. [Gravity Affects Weight - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/3048) SFSE plugin that makes gravity affect inventory/carry weight.
 5. [Smart Aiming - Third to First Person - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/11706) Automatically switch to first person when aiming your weapon, and back to third person upon release.
+Ini provided to change settings, see mod page for more details.

 **05.1 CORE MODS - QUEST ALTERATIONS**
 1. [Commitment](https://www.nexusmods.com/starfield/mods/13436) Choose only Vanguard, Ranger or Ryujin Operative.
 Force disguise when undercover for SysDef.
 Locks you out of other factions based on your decisions.
 Enable all 3 commitment mods. **needs to be enabled before starting your game or before NG+**

 **06.1 USER INTERFACE**
 1. [Better Button Prompts - PS4 - PS5 - Switch](https://www.nexusmods.com/starfield/mods/478) Enable button prompts for PlayStation DualShock/DualSense Controllers or Nintendo Switch-based controllers with any language.
-2. [No Legendary Pickup Notification](https://www.nexusmods.com/starfield/mods/5687) Removes the additional rare/epic/legendary item card notification, which pops up when you pick up an rare/epic/legendary item.
+2. [Bigger Systems - Expanded Star Maps](https://www.nexusmods.com/starfield/mods/14256) This mod expands the scale of planetary systems on the starmap, creating the illusion of much larger and more realistic distances between celestial bodies. **enabled by default**
 3. [Replace Circle Cursor](https://www.nexusmods.com/starfield/mods/1297) This mod will remove the circle cursor from the game and replace it with the regular pointer cursor. **enabled by default, recommended to disable if playing with controller**
+4. [Starfield String Sharpener - A Font Overhaul](https://www.nexusmods.com/starfield/mods/622) Replace the rounded default fonts with sharper, more intelligent, and readable fonts. **enabling this mod will disable the ALIEN Inspired fonts mod**
-4. [Suppress Message.Show - Disable Tutorials](https://www.nexusmods.com/starfield/mods/11588) This mod patches native game functions so you can disable messages you don't like. **read the mod page description on how to configure**
+5. [Suppress Message.Show - Disable Tutorials](https://www.nexusmods.com/starfield/mods/11588) This mod patches native game functions so you can disable messages you don't like. **read the mod page description on how to configure**

 **06.1a USER INTERFACE - ULTRA WIDESCREEN**